landonb/vim-reSTfold/README.rst

 Usage: Signify Fold Levels using Specific Punctuation
 =====================================================

-The reST language is flexible when it comes to delimiting sections, allowing you to choose generally any ASCII non-alphanum as a delimiter, and then inferring the level of each section by the order in which the section delimiters are introduced in the document.
-You can also choose to use just an underscored delimiter, or you can add an overscore, too.
+Generally, reST lets you choose any delimiters (ASCII punctuation) to use for the different heading levels, and the reST parser will infer the levels from their usage order within the document.

+You indicate a heading by underlining with the same punctuation character.
+The reST specification also lets you add an overline.

-For instance, both of the following documents will render the same:
+For instance, both of these documents render the same:

 Document 1::